 All adults have the right to expect YST to protect them from harm.
-All those working or volunteering on behalf of YST are expected to uphold and promote the following safeguarding principles:
+All staff members employed, or volunteers are expected to uphold and promote the following safeguarding principles:

-• The welfare and well-being of each adult is and must always be our priority.

-- All allegations and suspicions of harm and poor practice will be taken seriously and responded to swiftly, fairly and appropriately and ensuring the adult is at the centre of all discussions and decision. - All individuals working with adults at risk must champion the right of every individual to participate in sport. - All individuals will respond to a safeguarding concern or issue in line with the YST Safeguarding Adults Policy. - Staff and volunteers will be provided with safeguarding adults training and development opportunities relevant to their role. - All partner organisations and agencies working with the YST will agree a mutual approach to safeguarding Adults. - YST recognises the roles and responsibilities of statutory agencies in relation to safeguarding adults and promoting their wellbeing.
+- The welfare and well-being of each adult is and must always be our priority. - All allegations and suspicions of harm and poor practice will be taken seriously and responded to swiftly, fairly and appropriately and ensuring the adult is at the centre of all discussions and decision. - All individuals working with adults at risk must champion the right of every individual to participate in sport. - All individuals will respond to a safeguarding concern or issue in line with the YST Safeguarding Adults Policy. - Staff and volunteers will be provided with safeguarding adults training and development opportunities relevant to their role. - Partner organisations and agencies working with the YST will agree minimum safeguarding Adults standards. - YST recognises the roles and responsibilities of statutory agencies in relation to safeguarding adults and promoting their wellbeing.
 We are committed to working together with Adult Safeguarding Boards and Multi Agency Safeguarding Hubs (MASH) complying with their procedures.